-Charles VII was born on February 22, 1403 in Paris, France.
+Charles VII of France was born on February 22, 1403 in Paris, France.
 As the eleventh child of King Charles VI, Prince Charles wasn’t expected to inherit the French throne.
 During his childhood, King Charles suffered from periods of insanity.
-As a result, the government became unstable and a civil war erupted.
+As a result, the government became unstable, and a civil war erupted.
 In 1413, Prince Charles married Marie of Anjou and began living in her duchy.

 During 1417, Charles became more important.
 In April, the prince’s older brother, Louis, unexpectedly died.
 Following his death, Charles became his father’s heir.
 Despite becoming heir, the prince had little reason to celebrate.
 A civil war had engulfed France, and threatened the monarchy’s stability.

 During the early 1400s, a civil war began between two factions of the royal family: the Burgundians and the Armagnacs.
 With an insane king in charge, France needed a strong regent to lead it.
 However, instead of uniting, both factions viciously fought each other for control.
 In August 1415, the civil war got even worse when King Henry V of England invaded.
 The king sought to renew the Hundred Years’ War with France.

 As Henry V began capturing French towns, the Burgundians and Armagnacs continued to fight each other.
 Charles joined the Armagnacs, and with their backing, became regent in 1418.
 Shortly after, the prince attempted to make peace with the Duke of Burgundy.
 Unfortunately for Charles, his efforts would be ruined by his supporters.